lluisemper/vw/docs/AI_USAGE.md

 ### Windsurf

-Code suggestions and draft snippets.
-These were reviewed and adapted with my own technical judgement to ensure they meet the project's standards.
-I think that this increases productivity, however, it has downsides, many times it includes unnecessary things or makes assumptions that are incorrect.
+- Used for code scaffolding and quick snippets (e.g., typed LoaderSpinner with Tailwind).
+- Reviewed and adapted manually to ensure project standards.
+- Pros: increases productivity, helps create structure quickly.
+- Cons: may include unnecessary code or incorrect assumptions.

 This approach is mainly used to quickly create a structural template that I can build upon.

-Example usage:
+#### Examples:

 ```
 Generate a typed LoaderSpinner that can be reused using tailwind.